-We have put in place a governance framework to manage risk, including climate risk, through specialist committees and support from external advisers.
+We have a governance framework in place to manage risk, including climate risk, through specialist committees and support from external advisers.

 Our governance policy clearly documents the processes for maintaining effective oversight of climate-related risks, and the roles and responsibilities of everyone involved.